jmgoodman/Dash-TestProject/README.md

     * Select them and download any dependencies to your environment
 * Back in VS Code, set your python interpreter
     * Ctrl+Shift+P, "Python: Select Interpreter"
-    * choose your conda environment you just created
+    * choose your conda environment you just created, it should simply show it to you in a dropdown list, if not I apologize for the frustration :(
 * Before running any Python, test VS Code's Powershell terminal
     * Ctrl+Shift+\`
     * `conda --version` in the terminal that should pop up on the bottom of the window